Engineering Notes by Oriental Motor

 Quality Assurance

-Oriental Motor offers various online support resources, including a motor sizing tool, case studies, product videos, white papers, and downloadable 3D CAD.
+Oriental Motor offers various online support resources for the αSTEP AZ Series Hybrid Step-Servo Product Family, including a motor sizing tool, case studies, product videos, white papers, as well as downloadable 3D CADs, EDS files, and AOIs.
 For additional support, please contact our team.